pseudospectators/WaveRange/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Reference:
-doc/cfdproc2017.pdf
-Dmitry Kolomenskiy, Ryo Onishi and Hitoshi Uehara "Wavelet-Based Compression of CFD Big Data" Proceedings of the 31st Computational Fluid Dynamics Symposium, Kyoto, December 12-14, 2017 Paper No. C08-1

-This work is supported by the FLAGSHIP2020, MEXT within the priority study4 (Advancement of meteorological and global environmental predictions utilizing observational “Big Data”).

 II.
 COMPILING AND BUILDING